AkashGiri03/Smart-LMS/README.md

-# LMS – Learning Management System
+# LMS – Learning Management System(E-learning Application)

 LMS is a full-stack **MERN application** for managing online courses.
 It includes **user authentication**, **course management**, and a **secure payment system** for course enrollment.